In 2023, the NHVR offered $1.5 million in funding to industry to develop chain of responsibility training.

 The safety of transport activities relating to a heavy vehicle is the shared responsibility of each party in the chain of responsibility for the vehicle.

 The shared responsibility does not mean parties share responsibility and legal liability for all transport activities, all the time.
-It is a shared responsibility in relation to ‘the vehicle’.
-So it’s fluid and it relates specifically to a transport activity and a vehicle.
-Because every load is different and the extent to which responsibility is shared is also different.
-Parties share the responsibility to the extent they have the capacity to control, eliminate or minimise the risk.
+It is a shared responsibility in relation to ‘the vehicle’ and just like every load can be different, the extent to which responsibility for transport activities is shared can also be different.
+It depends on each party’s capacity to control, eliminate or minimise the risk.

 Executive duty